kongzii/SwiftXGBoost/README.md

 ### Documentation

-[Jazzy](https://github.com/realm/jazzy) is used for generation of documenation.
+[Jazzy](https://github.com/realm/jazzy) is used for the generation of documentation.

 You can generate documentation locally using